IBM-EPBL/IBM-Project-47152-1660796806/README.md

 Assignment 3- Write python code for blinking LED and Traffic lights for Raspberry pi.Only python code is enough, no need to execute in raspberry pi.Note: youare allowed to use web search and complete the assignment.

+Assignment 4- Write code and connections in wokwi for the ultrasonic sensor.
+Whenever the distance is less than 100 cms send an "alert" to the IBM cloud and display in the device recent events.Upload document with wokwi share link and images of IBM cloud.